B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 ::

-    -i, --input-files           (Required) Path to the directory with the genome FASTA files or to a file with a list of paths to the FASTA files, one per line.
+    -i, --input-files           (Required) Path to the directory with the genome FASTA files or to a file that contains a list of full paths to the FASTA files, one per line.

     -g, --schema-directory      (Required) Path to the schema directory.
 The schema directory contains the loci FASTA files and a folder named "short" that contains the FASTA files with the